Office: 414 Kent Hall

 Phone: (212) 854-4862

-Annabella Pitkin, Term Assistant Professor of Asian and Middle Eastern Cultures at Barnard, received her B.A.
-(1990) in Social Studies from Harvard, and M.A.
-(2000), M.Phil.
-(2005), and Ph.D.
-(2009) in Religion from Columbia University.
-Her interests include the interaction between Tibetan Buddhism and modernity, practices of history, biography and memory in the Himalayan region, and patterns of cross-cultural exchange in South and East Asia.
-Publications include "Lineage, Authority and Innovation: The Biography of Khunu Lama Tenzin Gyaltsen," in Mapping the Modern in Tibet, International Institute for Tibetan and Buddhist Studies, Vol. 12 (forthcoming); "Love of Neighbor in Buddhism" in Encyclopedia of Love in World Religions, 2007; "Cosmopolitanism in the Himalayas: The Intellectual and Spiritual Journeys of Khu nu bla ma bsTan 'dzin rgyal mtshan and his Sikkimese Teacher Khang gsar ba bla ma O rgyan bstan 'dzin rin po che" in Namgyal Institue of Tibetology Bulletin, 40(2), 2004.
-She was the de Bary Postdoctoral Research Scholar at Columbia University (2009-2010).
-She has taught at Columbia University, New York University, and the New School's Eugene Lang College.
-Her courses include East Asian Civilization: China; East Asian Civilization: Tibet; and Asian Humanities.
+Annabella Pitkin, Term Assistant Professor of Asian and Middle Eastern Cultures at Barnard, received her B.A. in Social Studies from Harvard (1990), and Ph.D. in Religion from Columbia (2009).
+Her interests include practices of history, biography, memory and social change in the Himalayan region and East Asia; interactions between Buddhism and modernity; and transregional dynamics linking the Himalayan region to other parts of Asia.
+She is currently working on a book titled ““Memory, Affiliation and Hope: Transnational Narratives and Traveling Teachers - the Asian Uses of the Tibetan Buddhist Past”.
+Publications include "Lineage, Authority and Innovation: The Biography of Khunu Lama Tenzin Gyaltsen," in Mapping the Modern in Tibet.
+International Institute for Tibetan and Buddhist Studies GmbH, Vol. 12, 2012; "Cosmopolitanism in the Himalayas: The Intellectual and Spiritual Journeys of Khu nu bla ma bsTan 'dzin rgyal mtshan and his Sikkimese Teacher Khang gsar ba bla ma O rgyan bstan 'dzin rin po che,” in Namgyal Institute of Tibetology Bulletin 40, No.2, 2004; “Scandalous Ethics: Levinas and Nagarjuna,” Journal of Consciousness Studies 8, No. 5-7, 2001.

 Office: 510 Kent Hall